 Undeniably, diabetes can cause problems in your mouth.
 To put it in simple words, those with diabetes have a higher chance of having periodontal (gum) disease.
 Wondering what is this?
 Well, this disease of the gum and bone holds the teeth in place.
-Besides, the periodontal infection can lead to bad breath and pain.
+Besides, periodontal infection can lead to bad breath and pain.
 In fact, it doesn’t get away easily.
 You experience chewing difficulties and even tooth loss.

 Can Diabetes Cause Dental Problems?

 People with acute diabetes are at greater risk for dental problems.
-To put in simple words, they suffer more from gum infections.
+To put it in simple words, they suffer more from gum infections.
 This is because diabetes can lessen the blood supply to the gums.
 Besides, high blood sugar may lead to dry mouth.
 This can subsequently, make gum disease worse.

 How Does Diabetes Affect Oral Health?